-Set in classic African thorn-tree bush in the Great Rift Valley with stunning views of the Escarpment, Whistling Thorn Camp is a private concession adjacent to the Tarangire National Park.
-Whistling Thorn Camp is a perfect facility for safari goers who would like something out of the ordinary for their safari experience - where nature, culture, and conservation come together in the heart of wild Africa.
+Whistling Thorn Camp is set in a private concession adjacent to the Tarangire National Park.
+It is an ideal camp for safari goers who would like something out of the ordinary for their safari experience - where nature, culture, and conservation come together.

 The entrance to Tarangire is just 15 minutes drive from Whistling Thorn Camp.
-This Park is a little-known jewel of East Africa - a haven for one of the largest elephant herds, with a fantastic landscape of rivers, the famed Baobob trees, acacia woodlands and more.
-It is a very large Park, and wildlife viewing is excellent.
-Tarangire is also known as having extremely high bird diversity - for all of East Africa.
+This Park is a little-known jewel of East Africa - a haven for one of the largest elephant herds and a fantastic landscape of rivers, the famed Baobob trees, acacia woodlands and more.
+The wildlife and birding viewing here is excellent - and even in camp, you may frequently encounter antelope and zebra.

 Whistling Thorn Camp can accommodate up to 20 guests in canvas en-suite tents with permanent grass-thatched ramadas.
-At night, the tent is lit by gas lamps, creating a cosy environment.
+At night, each tent is lit by gas lamps, creating a cosy environment.
 Each tent also has a shaded veranda with chairs and a small table.

 Guests at Whistling Thorn Camp also enjoy a special relationship with the Olasiti Masai community, from whom the camp land is leased.
 The community shares in the proceeds from each guest-night paid, and many guests contribute to numerous projects (such as the local primary school or water systems) that are important to cultural conservation.
 Other cultural activities include visits the local Masai community to buy crafts or to south Lake Manyara to visit the very shy and still-primitive Datoga people, relatives of the Masai.

 All meals and the Wildlife Management Area fees are included.
 Game drives are taken with your private driver-guide.

 Children of any age are welcome.
 Rates available on request.